jython/book/sandbox/concurrency.rst

 CPU-bound computations, the rule of thumb is the number of CPUs + 1, or more frequently in our experience, a small constant.
 I/O complicates the picture; refer to [JCIP], pp. 170-171, for more details on a possible sizing model.
-But in general, it's just best to vary the thread pool size to determine what works best for your problem, on a given machine setup.
+But in general, it's best to measure.
+Vary the thread pool size to experimentally determine what works best for your problem for a given machine setup, and balance that against other criteria.
+For example, it may not be acceptable to attempt to saturate the CPUs for your target!

 Regardless, the number of CPUs is a critical parameter.
 Determining the number of available CPUs is simple.
 On my laptop, here's what I